U.S. fiscal cliff, Europe's debt woes worry G20

 The final communique will be published once talks end on Monday.

-G20 officials said the wording on recent policy announcements in Europe referred to differences among European governments over how to build a banking union, considered an important way to bolster the bloc's shaky financial system, during 2013.
+G20 officials said t he word ing on Europe referred to differences a mong E uropea n governments over how to build a banking union, considered an important way to bolster the bl oc's shaky f inancial system, during 2013.
 France, Spain and Italy have been frustrated with German demands for the new scheme.

 Few expect major agreements in Mexico with heavyweights such as U.S. Treasury Secretary Timothy Geithner - expected to stand down after the U.S. elections - European Central Bank chief Mario Draghi and top Chinese officials skipping the meeting.